Find out how to create these essential compliance features by checking out different cookie banner examples.

 - Cookie Preferences — To comply with the GDPR, your cookie consent notice needs to allow users to consent to or deny certain categories of cookies.

 2. Do I Need a Cookie Banner?

 Even if your business is located outside of the EU, as long as one person from the EU accesses your site, you need cookie banner solutions.
-Otherwise, you won’t be in compliance with the EU’s GDPR or the upcoming ePrivacy Directive.
+Otherwise, you won’t be in compliance with the EU’s GDPR or the upcoming ePrivacy Regulation.
 Both laws require users to give clear and informed consent before websites store cookies in their browsers.

 3. GDPR Cookie Consent Language Examples

 To be GDPR compliant, your GDPR banner solutions need to be clear, specific, and easy to understand.
 In other words, it needs to be as clear as possible to enable users to give proper consent, which is defined in Article 4 of the GDPR as “any freely given, specific, informed, and unambiguous […] clear affirmative action.”

 - Freely given: The user must be giving consent of their own will.
 They weren’t pressured into giving consent.

 - Specific: The user must be asked to consent to specific types of data processing.

 - Informed: The user must be told what they’re consenting to.